Guide written by:

 Pressure washer accessories

-Various accessories are available to help you make the most of your pressure washer and improve comfort of use.
+Various accessories are available to help you make the most of your pressure washer and improve user comfort.
 Let's take a look at the most common ones:

 - Telescopic lances are essential if you want to clean the exterior walls of your house without putting up scaffolding;